Karzai says NATO failed as 18-hour Kabul attack ends

 Eleven members of the Afghan security forces and four civilians were killed in the well-planned attacks in Kabul and the eastern Nangarhar, Logar and Paktia provinces, it said.

-"In only a short time we managed to cut short their devilish plans," said Defense Ministry Chief of Operations Afzal Aman.
+"In only a short time we managed to cut short their devilish plans," said Defence Ministry Chief of Operations Afzal Aman.
 "They carried suicide vests, but managed to do nothing except be killed."

 The attacks were also another election-year setback in Afghanistan for U.S. President Barack Obama, who wants to present the campaign against the Taliban as a success before the departure of most foreign combat troops by the end of 2014.